 Prescription Drug Addiction Guide

-In recent years prescription drug use has skyrocketed and the number of people becoming addicted to legal medication has increased to 15 million in the U.S. About twenty years ago, it used to be much more difficult for people to prescribed addictive prescription drugs such as opioid painkillers and benzodiazepines because of the dangers of abuse.
+Addictive medication or pill abuse -In recent years prescription drug addiction or use has skyrocketed and the number of people becoming addicted to legal medication has increased to 15 million in the U.S. About twenty years ago, it used to be much more difficult for people to prescribed addictive prescription drugs such as opioid painkillers and benzodiazepines because of the dangers of abuse.

 However, in the past decade or so some of the restrictions on prescribing these kinds of medication have been lifted and doctors provide them to patients who are experiencing pain, anxiety and other issues that might require medication.
 Unfortunately, prescription drugs can be just as dangerous as illegal drugs and equally addictive for many people.